Also known as: App Name, App Title, Product Name

 Fitness Guide has an app with 7-minute workouts.
 However, the brand name would take a lot of space in the app title.
 Also, the brand name is shown right under the name.
 The solution was perfect.
 They focus on the most important features of the app to describe it since the name of the brand is under it.
 Bear in mind that “fitness” is a strong word for this type of app, so, it will be probably in the keyword field.

 In June 2017, Apple announced new metadata fields coming with the new App Store layout.
-One of them is the iOS-specific subtitle, which gives app developers place for 30 characters of text and serves as an extension for the app title.
+One of them is the iOS-specific subtitle, which gives app developers a place for 30 characters of text and serves as an extension for the app name.

-The App Title’s meaning for Google Play Store ASO
+The App Name’s meaning for Google Play Store ASO

 Tip: While iOS shortens the app title field, Google Play makes it longer.
 Until recently 30 characters were allowed, but nowadays 50 characters are available.